overloop-crm/overloop-api-doc/source/includes_main/_prospects.md

 Custom fields can be used as normal attributes by using their `identifier` as attribute key, see the `c_custom_field_a` example in the above payload.

-You can retrieve the list of your custom fields by using the [custom fields index endpoint](#list-custom-fields)
+You can retrieve the list of your custom fields by using the [custom fields index endpoint](#list-custom-fields).

+They accept a value depending on [their format](#the-custom-field-object)

 ### Relationships
 Object | Description